Sterling set for its biggest weekly rise since Dec 2020 vs dollar

 However, the central bank's chief economist, Huw Pill, said on Friday the BoE would need to raise interest rates further to combat the risk of self-perpetuating price rises.

-Sterling rose 0.2% against the euro to 84.71 pence, though ING analysts said it may find it hard to extend its gains.
-EURGBP=

-"New-found hawkishness at the ECB means that EUR/GBP may struggle to sustain a move below 0.8450 before returning to 0.8600," they said.
+"New-found hawkishness at the ECB means that EUR/GBP may struggle to sustain a move below 0.8450 before returning to 0.8600," ING analysts said.

 GBPweeklyhttps://tmsnrt.rs/3ltjFZi